certtools/intelmq/docs/architecture-3.0.md

  New architecture features will be:
   * Docker support
-  * Better integration into existing best practice monitoring & alerting tools (prometheus, check_mk, etc.)
+  * Better integration into existing best practice monitoring & alerting tools (prometheus, check_mk, etc.) via new intelmq_statusd
+  * Kafka support
   * Better support for multiple data outputs:
     * Better support for ELK (Elastic Search, Logstash, Kibana) out of the box
     * Better support for Splunk out of the box